Night Moves (1975 film)

 Night Moves is a 1975 American neo-noir thriller film directed by Arthur Penn from a screenplay by Alan Sharp.
-It stars Gene Hackman as an ex-professional football player turned Los Angeles private investigator, who uncovers a series of sinister events while searching for the missing teenaged daughter of a former movie actress.
+It stars Gene Hackman as an ex-professional football player turned Los Angeles private investigator, who uncovers a series of sinister events while searching for the missing teenaged daughter of a former film actress.
 The cast also features Susan Clark, Edward Binns, Jennifer Warren, James Woods, and Melanie Griffith in her film debut.

 The film was released by Warner Bros. on June 11, 1975.
 It received positive reviews from critics, but a lukewarm commercial reception.
-Hackman was nominated for a BAFTA Award for Best Actor in a Leading Role for his performance.

-Although Night Moves was not considered particularly successful at the time of its release, it has attracted viewers and significant critical attention following its home media releases.
-The film has been called "a seminal modern noir work from the 1970s."
+Hackman was nominated for a BAFTA Award for Best Actor for his performance.
+In the years since its release, Night Moves has attracted viewers and significant critical attention following its home media releases.
+It has been called "a seminal modern noir work from the 1970s."

 Plot

-Harry Moseby is a former professional football player working as a private investigator in Los Angeles.
+Harry Moseby is an ex-professional football player working as a private investigator in Los Angeles.
 He learns through his friend Nick that a fortune can be made in Mexican artifacts, as the country is cracking down on the theft of its Native American legacy, but is not interested.
 He later accidentally learns his wife Ellen is having a love affair with a man named Marty Heller.

 Aging former actress Arlene Iverson hires Harry to find her 16-year-old daughter Delly Grastner.
 Arlene's only source of income is her daughter's trust fund, but it requires Delly to be living with her.
 Arlene gives Harry the name of one of Delly's friends in Los Angeles, a mechanic and spurned paramour named Quentin.
 Quentin tells Harry that he last saw Delly at a New Mexico film location, where she flirted with one of Arlene's old flames, stuntman Marv Ellman.
 Harry realizes that the injuries to Quentin's face are from fighting the stuntman.
 He talks with Ellman and stunt coordinator Joey Ziegler.
 Before returning to Los Angeles, Harry is surprised to see Quentin working on Ellman's stunt plane.

 Harry travels to the Florida Keys, where Delly's stepfather Tom Iverson lives, and finds Delly staying with Tom and his girlfriend Paula.
+Harry shows Paula a famous series of chess game turns in a match which involved a coup-de-grace of three knight moves.
 Tom admits to having been intimate with Delly, and agrees she should return to her mother.
 Harry, Paula, and Delly take a boat trip to go swimming, but Delly becomes distraught when she finds the submerged wreckage of a small plane with the decomposing body of the pilot inside.
 Paula marks the spot with a buoy.
 They return to the shore and Paula makes a telephone call to report the find to the Coast Guard.
 She later visits Harry's bungalow and the two have sex.